xuzhg/Document/_posts/2015-04-17-02-04-convention-model-builder.md

 category: "2.
 Defining the model"
 ---

-In the previous two sections, we walk you through the required aspects to build an Edm Model by directly using **[ODatalib](https://www.nuget.org/packages/Microsoft.OData.Core/)** or leveraging `ODataModelBuilder` fluent API in WebApi OData.
+In the previous two sections, we walk you through the required aspects to build an Edm model by directly using **[ODatalib](https://www.nuget.org/packages/Microsoft.OData.Core/)** or leveraging `ODataModelBuilder` fluent API in WebApi OData.

 Obvious, there are many codes you should add to develop a simple *Customer-Order* business model.
 However, Web API OData also provides a simple method by using `ODataConventionModelBuilder` to do the same thing.
 It's called **convention model builder** and can extremely reduce your workload.